echan295/AM-3611-2019/Git Tutorial/tutorial.md

 and the repository will be downloaded onto your computer!
 Your local repository is already "linked" to your remote repository, so you can `add`, `commit`, and `push` without any additional setup.

 ### Syncing a fork
 Since we created a duplicate repository, this repository and the repository that we forked do not automatically stay in sync.
-Therefore, it is highly suggested to "sync" your repository often.
+Therefore, it is highly suggested to "sync" the duplicate repository often.
 To sync them, we first need to type into terminal
 ```console
 git remote add upstream <link to the original repository>
 ```